zenecture/neuroflow/README.md

 val json = Json.writeWeights(net.weights)
 ```

 The implicit `breeder` to construct `net` comes from `File.weightBreeder`.
+To save the weights back to `file`,
-To save the weights back to `file`, we use `File.writeWeights`.
-To write into a database,
+we use `File.writeWeights`.
+The weight matrices are encoded in binary format.

-we can use `Json.writeWeights` to retrieve a raw JSON string and fire a SQL query with it.
+To write into a database, we can use `Json.writeWeights` to retrieve a raw JSON string and fire a SQL query with it.

 ### Waypoints